MTD for Income Tax: How to market your practice to landlords

 1. Highlight MTD for landlords on your website

 It could be helpful to have a page on your practice’s website dedicated to MTD support for landlords.
-From there you can link to guides and resources on everything landlords need to know about MTD for ITSA.
+From there you can link to guides and resources on everything landlords need to know about MTD for Income Tax.
 Including testimonials from existing landlord clients will show your practice’s expertise in this area.

 Spend some time on Search Engine Optimisation (SEO) and write content targeting the most commonly searched questions by landlords concerning MTD.
 This will help boost your online presence and bring potential clients to your website.